 The College's standards-based resources help to support experiential learning through various professional inquiry processes.
-These resources can be found on the College web site.

 8. Assessment and Evaluation of Candidates

 At the beginning of the course, candidates will collaboratively develop with course instructors the specific learning inquiries, experiences and forms of assessment and evaluation that will be used throughout the course.
 Instructors will provide opportunities for regular and meaningful feedback regarding candidates' progress throughout the course.